Ambivalence (Neon Genesis Evangelion): Genesis and staff

 In 1994, Gainax published a presentation document for Neon Genesis Evangelion containing synopses of the planned episodes.
-For the first twelve episodes, the company followed the proposal's schedule with few minor script differences.
+For the first twelve episodes, the company followed the proposal's schedule with a few minor script differences.
 Gainax already planned an American-built Eva-03 in the proposal document.
 From the thirteenth episode onward, production deviated from the writers' original plan and the submission document.
-According to Michael House, Gainax's American translator, Neon Genesis Evangelions main director Hideaki Anno initially intended to give the story a happy ending but during production, his plan changed after he realized he had created problematic characters.
+According to Michael House, Gainax's American translator, Neon Genesis Evangelions main director Hideaki Anno initially intended to give the story a happy ending, but his plans in the making of the series changed after he realized he had created problematic characters.
 According to Hiroki Azuma, a culture critic who interviewed Anno, while the series was being broadcast, Anno began to criticize obsessive anime fans, known in Japanese as otaku, whom he considered closed-minded and introverted.
 Anno changed his original plans by creating a more-dramatic, introspective, mid-series story.

+Beginning with "Lilliputian Hitcher", the production ran into severe scheduling problems because of delays in episode delivery.
+Gainax had completed only twelve episodes by the time the series began airing after nearly two years of production, leaving the staff to produce the remaining fourteen in just six months—roughly one-third of the time they had spent on the first twelve.
+The disastrous production schedule drastically reduced the number of available animation cels, leading to a corresponding decline in animation quality and provoking disagreements among the series' staff.
+Around the time of "Ambivalence" and the following episode, Anno and Gainax realized that they could no longer produce the series to a satisfactory standard while still meeting the broadcast schedule, although they continued trying to do so until the very end.
+These therefore became the last episodes to make full use of virtually all the studio's remaining resources before the production system completely collapsed.
+Anno himself likened the production to a "live performance" without a strict plan allowing the series to take shape in response to changing circumstances and production constraints.
+Around the eighteenth and nineteenth episodes, he finally decided how the series would end.